George Redmond: Criminal Assets Bureau

-The Criminal Assets Bureau raided his Castleknock home is February 1999 and discovered a draft letter purporting to be from a developer, Michael Bailey, for Dublin County Council implying that decisions Redmond was making were based on propositions from a developer but were, in fact, based on his own strategy.
+The Criminal Assets Bureau raided his Castleknock home is February 1999 and discovered a draft letter to Dublin County Council purporting to be from developer Michael Bailey.
+The letter implied that decisions Redmond was making were based on propositions from a developer but were, in fact, based on his own strategy.
 Redmond was arrested by members of the Criminal Assets Bureau at Dublin Airport in March 1999 and found to be carrying £300,000 in cash and drafts.

 Redmond was remanded on bail on 16 March 2006 on a charge of receiving £10,000 between June 1985 and 1986 as an inducement for doing anything in respect of a compulsory purchase order by Dublin City Council on 167 acre of land at Bussardstown and Coolmine.

 Conviction

 Redmond was convicted in November 2003 and jailed on two counts of corruption involving a £10,000 bribe from a garage owner relating to the sale of a right of way from Dublin County Council at the Lucan by-pass.

 This conviction was quashed in July 2004 by the Court of Criminal Appeal on the grounds that had new evidence of bank accounts been available to the trial jury they might have had raised doubts therefore rendering the conviction unsafe.
 A retrial was not ordered on the grounds that Redmond had served virtually all his sentence.